-Major construction to remove nine level crossings, rebuild five new stations and create new open spaces on the Pakenham-Cranbourne line will commence soon.
+Major construction to remove nine level crossings, rebuild five new stations and create new open spaces on the Pakenham-Cranbourne line has commenced.

 The construction team will use a variety of methods to build the new elevated structures.

 Due to the narrow rail corridor between Grange Road and Poath Road the construction team will use a gantry crane to build the elevated structure.
 The narrow rail corridor in this section means that craning in sections of the structure is not possible.
 Instead, the project will be using an advanced gantry crane that will feed an automated carrier.
 The carrier will drive along the elevated structure laying sections of deck onto the support piers.

 The section of elevated rail in Clayton and Noble Park will be constructed using traditional crane methods, large 'Super T' beams will be delivered to site and lifted into place using large cranes.

 An animation showing the different construction techniques is available here: